Azure-Samples/Microchip-PIC-IoT-Wx/README.md

     IoT Hub's capabilities help you build scalable, full-featured IoT solutions such as managing industrial equipment used in manufacturing, tracking valuable assets in healthcare, and monitoring office building usage.

     Click this link for the programming procedure: [Connecting the Microchip PIC-IoT Wx Development Board to Azure IoT Hub](./PIC_IoT_Hub.md)

+## Frequently Asked Questions

+Having issues with connecting the board to Azure IoT Services?
+Check out the [FAQ section](./FAQ.md)

 ## References